piemadd/amtrak/readme.md

   updatedAt: string; // Timestamp of when the train data was last updated
   lastValTS: string; // Timestamp of when the train data was last received
-  objectID: number; // ID of the train data in Amtrak's DB }
+  objectID: number; // ID of the train data in Amtrak's DB
+  provider: string; // The provider of this train, either "Amtrak" or "Via" }
 ```